KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 ![Dropdown cascading lists](/images/dropdown-cascading-lists.jpg)

-To achieve the effect you can connect your list to a data source for example a SharePoint list or table, then use the list data source **conditions** options to filter content based on a parent list.
+To achieve this effect, you can connect your list to a data source, for example a SharePoint list or table.
+Then use the list data source [conditions](/docs/platform/rules/general/add-conditions/) options to filter content based on a parent list.

 ![Cascading dropdown](/images/cascading-list-conditions.jpg)